robofoo/dyblog/source/_posts/2012-06-08-ruby-productivity-ping-range-of-urls.markdown

 with it along the way will boost your morale as you struggle through learning how all the various pieces work together.

 A few months back I wanted to find out which VPN server had the best ping.
-The MS dev in me suggested, "let's make a web service to ping the VPN servers, then create a website that will list the results."
-I was about to plug in my laptop to a power source and fire up Visual Studio (battery life is much shorter when I use VS) when the up and coming rubyist in me said, "come on man, just *solve the problem*.
-All you need is information and it's just text.
-Write a script to ping the VPN servers and output results to the terminal.
-Simple."
+Since ruby/rails forces (encourages?) you to get familiar with the command line I already knew there were commands at my disposal that I just needed to leverage.

 ## The Program
 The basic command I wanted to run was `ping vpn.test.com`.
 In ruby, there are